Blood drive held in honor of Rebecca Gardner

 “You never ever think that it will happen to you, until it does,” said Rebecca’s mother, Jackie Gardner.
 “I never thought about blood donations until Rebecca needed them.
 We want this blood drive in her honor to raise awareness about the importance of giving.”

-“It never crosses your mind that someone who has cancer needs so many blood products to survive,” said Jackie Gardner.
+“It never crosses your mind that someone who has cancer needs so many blood products to survive,” said Gardner.
 “I thank God that Rebecca has always been able to get the blood donations she needed.
 We appreciate every donor who gives and all the donors who will take part in the blood drive in Rebecca’s honor.”

-How to Donate Blood:
+How to donate blood

-About the American Red Cross:
+About the American Red Cross

-The American Red Cross shelters, feeds and provides emotional support to victims of disasters; supplies more than 40 percent of the nation’s blood; teaches skills that save lives; provides international humanitarian aid; and supports military members and their families.
+The American Red Cross shelters, feeds and provides emotional support to victims of disasters; supplies about 40 percent of the nation’s blood; teaches skills that save lives; provides international humanitarian aid; and supports military members and their families.
 The Red Cross is a not-for-profit organization that depends on volunteers and the generosity of the American public to perform its mission.
-For more information, please visit redcross.org or join our blog at http://blog.redcross.org.
+For more information, please visit redcross.org or visit us on Twitter at @RedCross.